 The Invertible Matrix Theorem (Continued)

 t.
-The determinant of A is not zero.
+The determinant of is not zero.

 Properties of Determinants

-Let A and B be n×n matrices.
+Let and be matrices.

-b. detAB=(detA)(detB).
+b. .

-c. detAT=detA.
+c. .

 e.
-A row replacement operation on A does not change the determinant.
+A row replacement operation on does not change the determinant.
 A row interchange changes the sign of the determinant.
 A row scaling scales the determinant by the same scalar factor.

 The Characteristic Equation